 Audience Data is essentially the fans/followers/subscribers etc. data.
 Audience Data will be available starting the date it is first added to the tool, whether by you or another user previously.
 Click Here to learn more about what Available Data means within quintly.

 Interaction Data is everything else: posts/tweets/videos & interactions e.g. reactions, comments, shares, retweets.
 In most cases, Interaction Data will be available starting several months before Audience Data availability.
 This is why when you add a profile and you’re the first quintly user to add it, you can still see data for some metrics such as the Instagram Posts Table, Twitter Own Tweets Per Hour and YouTube Avg.
 Likes Per Video, but not see any data for the follower metrics on the same date.
 Facebook is the only network that gives out historic interaction data for their profiles.

 Why is there no value for I-Rate even though I have interaction data?

 The calculation for Interaction Rate actually requires both Interaction Data and Audience Data.
-Because of this, if there is no Audience Data on a given date (meaning there’s no follower value for that day), then the equation would be dividing by 0 which is not possible.
+Because of this, if there is no Audience Data on a given date (meaning there’s no follower or fan value for that day), then the equation would be dividing by 0 which is not possible.
 Therefore, an Interaction Rate will only show once Audience Data is available.